-A schematic diagram of the apparatus is shown in Fig.~\ref{fig:setup}.
+A schematic diagram of the apparatus is shown in figure~\ref{fig:setup}.
 It has previously been described in detail by \cite{Klotz2017PRF}.
-It consisted of two parallel vertical glass plates with a gap distance of $14$ mm which form a connected channel between two reservoirs.
+It consisted of two parallel vertical glass plates set $14$ mm apart and these form a connected channel between two water reservoirs filled.
 The glass plates were closed at the top and at the bottom by two horizontal surfaces, forming a channel.
 The tops of the reservoirs were not closed.
-The set-up was filled with water at room temperature $21.5^\circ$C$\pm1.5^\circ$C and the viscosity of the water was evaluated using the measured water temperature.
+The set-up was filled with water at room temperature $21.5^\circ$C$\pm1.5^\circ$C and the viscosity of the water was evaluated at the measured water temperature.

-A Mylar membrane was guided by vertical cylinders so that it was parallel to the vertical glass plates, and close to one of the plates.
-One of the cylinders of reservoir~1 rotates, which induced a translation motion of the membrane at constant velocity $U_{belt}$.
+The belt was a Mylar membrane which was guided by vertical cylinders so that it was parallel to the vertical glass plates, and close to one of the plates.
+One of the cylinders in reservoir~1 rotates, which produces a translation motion of the membrane at constant velocity $U_{belt}$.

-The flow of interest was the widest gap between the moving membrane and a fixed glass plate.
+The flow of interest was in the widest gap between the moving membrane and the fixed glass plate.
 For consistency with previous investigations, the width of this gap is defined as $2h$, where $2h=11.0 \pm 0.3$~mm.
-The belt with a velocity $U_{belt}$ induced a shear flow that resulted in a pressure difference between the two reservoirs.
-This pressure difference induced a counter flow, so that the mean flow was almost zero in the wall-normal $y$ direction.
+The belt velocity $U_{belt}$ created a shear flow which also induced a pressure difference between the two reservoirs.
+This pressure difference created a counter flow, so that the mean flow was almost zero in the wall-normal $y$ direction.
 A parabolic (Couette-Poiseuille) profile was obtained in the laminar regime.

 The length of the channel in the streamwise direction, i.e. the $x$ direction, is $L_x=2000$ mm, so that $L_x/h=364$.
 The height of the channel in the spanwise direction, i.e. the $z$ direction, is $L_z=540$ mm, so that $L_z/h=98$.
 The half channel width $h$ and the belt velocity $U_{belt}$ are used to make the variables dimensionless.
-The Reynolds number is defined as $\Rey=U_{belt}h/\nu$, where $\nu$ is kinematic viscosity of water and $\in [0.934, 1.003]$~ mm\textsuperscript{2}$\cdot$s\textsuperscript{-1} in our experiments.
+The Reynolds number is defined as $\Rey=U_{belt}h/\nu$, where $\nu$ is the kinematic viscosity of water with $\nu~\in~[0.934, 1.003]$~ mm\textsuperscript{2}$\cdot$s\textsuperscript{-1} in our experiments.
 The $U_{belt}$ was in the range of $[0.03, 0.2]$ m$\cdot$s\textsuperscript{-1} in our study.
 In the following of the article, we will denote dimensional parameters by an asterisk exponent.